- Location: Hyannis, MA

 Consistently provides service excellence to all patients, family members, visitors, volunteers and co-workers in a manner that reflects Cape Cod Hospitals commitment to CARES: compassion, accountability, respect, excellence and service.

-Ability to read, write and communicate in English;
+Able to read, write, and communicate effectively in English.